 Robson, R. and McCartan, K. (2016).
 Real World Research: A Resource for Users of Social Research Methods in Applied Settings.
 John Wiley & Sons (4th Ed.)

 Sutherland, W.J.
 (1998).
 Conservation Science and Action.
 Blackwell: Oxford.

-An in depth understanding of how the topic of choice relates to wider biodiversity issues in both the natural and social sciences.
+8.2 gain an in depth understanding of how the topic of choice relates to wider biodiversity issues in both the natural and/or social sciences.

-Ability to use a range of tools for collecting, synthesising and analysing data in the specific field of research.
+8.3 use a range of tools for synthesising and analysing data in the specific field of research.

 Back to top